top of page

 The proposed NOCLAR standard would expand the auditor’s obligation to plan and perform audit procedures to (1) identify laws and regulations with which noncompliance could reasonably have a material effect on the financial statements; (2) assess and respond to risks of material misstatement of the financial statements due to noncompliance with those laws and regulations; and (3) identify whether there is information indicating such noncompliance with those laws and regulations has or may have occurred.
 Auditors would have to identify the laws to which the company is subject, look for and evaluate information suggesting any possible noncompliance, and communicate with management and the audit committee when they uncover such information, before determining whether a violation occurred or had a financial statement impact.
 See PCAOB Proposes to Expand Auditor Responsibility for Financial Statement Fairness and for Legal Compliance (May-June 2023 Update).

-While investors generally supported NOCLAR, the auditors, public companies, and audit committees were strongly opposed.
+While investors generally supported NOCLAR, auditors, public companies, and audit committees were opposed.
 Many of these commenters argued that NOCLAR would require auditors to delve into legal compliance issues as to which they lacked competence and that were unlikely to materially impact the financial statements.
 There was also concern that requiring auditors to conduct a broad inquiry into compliance with a wide spectrum of laws and regulations would significantly increase audit costs.
-See Audit Committee Members Weigh in on NOCLAR Proposal, August-September 2023 Update.
+See Audit Committee Members Weigh in on NOCLAR Proposal, August-September 2023 Update

 The impending change in the regulatory environment in the wake of the Presidential election appears to be the reason for the Board's decision to step back from NOCLAR.
 PCAOB standards require SEC approval before taking effect, and the SEC must invite and consider public comment before acting on a Board standard.
 Even if the Board had approved NOCLAR, it is not clear that the Commission could have acted on the standard before SEC Chair Gensler’s departure.